 The local people named them Drosoulites - the "dew men" - due to the time of day that the phenomenon is taking place.
 The phenomenon is observed when the sea is calm and the atmosphere is moist and before the sun goes too high up in the sky.
 It usually lasts about 10 minutes.

 The shadows are visible from the valley at a distance of 1000 m.
-Many have tried to explain this in a scientific way, and at one time it was explained as a mirage from the coast of North Africa, but still there is no accepted consensus.
+Many have tried to explain this in a scientific way, and at one time it was explained as a mirage from the coast of North Africa, but still, there is no accepted consensus.
 The appearance of the Drosoulites is documented over the ages.
-In 1890 a transient Turkish army, took the images for rebels and fled away.
-Even during the second World War, a German patrol is said to have opened fire on the visions.
+In 1890 a transient Turkish army took the images for rebels and fled away.
+Even during the Second World War, a German patrol is said to have opened fire on the visions.

-Information taken from wikipedia.
+Information is taken from Wikipedia.